assely/documentation/routing.md

 [alert type="warning"]Router respond only to registered and valid rewrite rules.
 Do not register any rewrite rules by itself.[/alert]

 [alert type="info"]Remember!
 Routes registration order matters, only first matched route will be resolved.
-More specific ones should goes first, general last.[/alert]
+More specific ones should go first, general last.[/alert]

 ```php
 Route::get('/', $callback);